Salain810/scum-bard/README.md

 npm install -g gitlab:douglasmiller/scum-bard
 ```

+Alternatively, you can just clone this repository and run the application directly with node.

 ## Preparing MIDI file
 But if you still managed to find a suitable midi, keep in mind the fact that midi files are polyphonic, meaning that there can be more than 1 midi track playing at the same time.
 You have to feed a specific track number to scum-bard in that case.